inngest/inngest/docs/SDK_SPEC.md

 - Not called between steps.

 ### Transform output
-- MUST call after a function or step returns or throws an error.
+- MUST call after a function/step returns or throws an error.
+- Arguments:
+  - Thrown/returned error.
+Will not exist if the function/step returned successfully.
+  - Data returned by the function/step.
+Will not exist if the function/step errored.
+  - Step data (user-specified ID, opcode, etc.).
+Will not exist of a new step was not executed.
 - Use cases:
   - Encrypt data before sending to an Inngest Server.